Don't Dismantle What Keeps Us Safe in SF Preserve SF Pretrial

 More money.
 Fewer people.
 Worse safety.

 The city is being asked to pay more, to hire fewer people, to deliver worse safety outcomes, on the same population SF Pretrial is already serving better than any probation department in California.
+After a year to get ready, Probation is already failing and they aren't prepared for July 1st — will the city make this bad decision anyway?

 Dimension